Imaginary Homeland

 2021 (ongoing), multimedia installation (video, painting, installation)

-This ongoing project is based on a fictional story, the ideal landscape of home, a homeland known primarily from a distance through memory.
-This imaginary picture shaped through time and experiences of displacement and formed through fictional imagery.
+This project is based on a fictional story which is centred on the ideal landscape of home, a homeland perceived primarily from a distance through memory.
+This imaginary landscape has been portrayed through a fictional imagery, shaped over time after experiences of displacement.

-The project is centred on an artist/painter, who is also a London bus driver.
-Her paintings are mainly from flowers called Fritillaria Imperialis, which represent her daydreams of a romanticized homeland.
-The Fritillaria Imperialis or Crown Imperial originated in the Iranian mountains called Alborz.
-Considered as one of the most distinctive flowers for its unique characteristics, it has become the symbol of myths and legends in Persian and Turkish cultures.
-In particular its uncommon shape with the petals drooping downwards and its leaves which look as if the plant is wearing a crown.
+The project is focused on an individual who works both as an artist/painter and as a London bus driver.
+Her paintings primarily feature flowers called Fritillaria Imperialis or Crown Imperial, which represent her daydreams of a romanticised homeland.
+The Fritillaria Imperialis originated in the Iranian mountains called Alborz.
+Considered as one of the most distinctive flowers for its unique characteristics, it has acquired symbolic significance in the myths and legends in Persian and Turkish cultures.
+In particular its uncommon shape with the petals hanging downward and its leaves that give the shape of the plant wearing a crown.

 150 x 100cm, acrylic, 2021-2022